joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/05/04/books/review/liniers-wildflowers.html?searchResultPosition=9

 **What We Know About the Deadly Mexico City Train Crash**\
-`The accident occurred in the city’s southeast, killing at least 20 and injuring at least 70 others, the authorities said.`\
+`The accident occurred in the city’s southeast, killing more than 20 and injuring at least 70 others, the authorities said.`\
 https://nytimes.com/2021/05/04/world/americas/mexico-city-train-derailment.html?searchResultPosition=10